InitialXW/aws-health-integration/README.md

 # deploying processing microservice to your worker account, can be the same account as your admin account
 # ensure you are in project root directory
 cdk deploy HealthProcessingStack
-# below are only required for AI powered macro service, skip if you do not want to incur costs.
+# below are only required for AI powered microservice, skip if you do not want to incur costs.
 cdk deploy kbStatefulStack
 cdl deploy KbServiceStack
 ```